AchilleSalaun/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I recently defend my thesis and am eager to make my next step in the research world !
+I recently defend my thesis and am eager to make my next step in the research world!
 In particular, I feel I have still a lot to discover both from a human and scientific perspective.
 Therefore, I am currently looking for a postDoc abroad (ideally in Eastern Asia).